Daun Paris and Daniel Winey Join Board of Directors at Global Heritage Fund

 "Daun's focus on results will help Global Heritage Fund to create high-impact projects for communities around the world, while Dan's international business experience developing sustainable buildings can be effectively adapted to the heritage sector," said Nada Hosking, Executive Director of Global Heritage Fund.
 "We are excited to see them accelerate Global Heritage Fund's growth."

-Global Heritage Fund also acknowledges the service of outgoing Board member Roeland Vos, President and CEO of Belmond Ltd, a LVMH subsidiary.
+Global Heritage Fund also acknowledges the service of outgoing Board member Roeland Vos, President and CEO of Belmond Ltd, an LVMH subsidiary.

 ABOUT GLOBAL HERITAGE FUND